nsafai/looplist-react-native/README.md

       - [x] allow user to edit todo
       - [x] add [swipe to delete](https://medium.com/@bdougie/adding-swipe-to-delete-in-react-native-cfa85a5f5a31)
       - [x] add auth error handling messages
+      - [x] allow user to add todo between rows using enter key
+      - [ ] allow user to remove todo using backspace key
-      - [x] add [keyboardavoidingview](https://medium.freecodecamp.org/how-to-make-your-react-native-app-respond-gracefully-when-the-keyboard-pops-up-7442c1535580) to gracefully scroll up screen on Login, Signup, Home and ListDetail
+      - [ ] add [keyboardavoidingview](https://medium.freecodecamp.org/how-to-make-your-react-native-app-respond-gracefully-when-the-keyboard-pops-up-7442c1535580) to gracefully scroll up screen on Login, Signup, Home and ListDetail

+Bug:
+  - [ ] figure out why password autofill not showing up on Login but is showing up on SignUp